Moustache: History

-The earliest document of the usage of moustaches (without the beard) can be traced to Iron Age Celts.
+One of the earliest documents of the usage of moustaches (without the beard) can be traced to Iron Age Celts.
 According to Diodorus Siculus, a Greek historian:

 Moustaches would not go away during the Middle Ages.
-One prominent example of the moustache in early medieval art is the Sutton Hoo helmet, an elaborately-decorated helmet sporting a faceplate depicting the style on its upper lip.
+One prominent example of the moustache in early medieval art is the Sutton Hoo helmet, an elaborately decorated helmet sporting a faceplate depicting the style on its upper lip.
 Later on, Welsh leaders and English royalty such as Edward of Wales, would also often wear only a moustache.

 Moustache popularity in the west peaked in the 1880s and 1890s coinciding with a popularity in the military virtues of the day.

 Various cultures have developed different associations with moustaches.
 For example, in many 20th-century Arab countries, moustaches are associated with power, beards are associated with Islamic traditionalism, and clean-shaven or lack of facial hair are associated with more liberal, secular tendencies.
 In Islam, trimming the moustache is considered to be a sunnah and mustahabb, that is, a way of life that is recommended, especially among Sunni Muslims.

 The moustache is also a religious symbol for the male followers of the Yarsan religion.

 Shaving with stone razors was technologically possible from as far back as the Neolithic times.
 A moustache is depicted on a statue of the 4th Dynasty Egyptian prince Rahotep (c.
 2550 BC).
 Another ancient portrait showing a shaved man with a moustache is an ancient Iranian (Scythian) horseman from 300 BC.

 In ancient China, facial hair and the hair on the head were traditionally left untouched because of Confucian influences.